CODAIT/development-guidelines/project-open-source-guidelines.md

 * All 3rd party dependencies are compatible with chosen license
 * Pull request template is configured with Developer Certificate of Origin
 * README.md file is available and contains detailed build/install instructions
 * Minimum documentation is available
+* Continuous integration build is available, enabled and passing all tests

 # DISCLAIMER